ReviversMC/modget-minecraft/README.md

 /modget upgrade --all		Updates all mods
 ```

-In contrast to the original ModUpdater, Modget doesn't require specific opt-ins; it uses its own manifest repository to automatically scan and detect all mods based on their modid.
+In contrast to the original ModUpdater, Modget doesn't require specific opt-ins.
+It detects mods based on their modid and gets the update files using its manifest repository.

 ## Mod Users
 In the future, it is planned to add a proper GUI.
 In the meantime, you can use the above mentioned server commands.